Can Dogs Have Cranberries?

 You’ve probably heard that cranberries prevent urinary tract infections (UTIs.)
 While the research is inconclusive, cranberries indeed boost gut health.
 Thanks to those helpful proanthocyanidins, cranberries make it harder for “bad” bacteria like E. Coli to adhere to the urinary tract.
 At least one study found that feeding dogs cranberry extract kept the participating pups from developing a UTI.

 Cranberries contain quercetin, a natural anti-inflammatory.
-Because inflammation leads to heart disease, cancer, and arthritis, you definitely want to reduce it.
+Because inflammation may lead to heart disease, cancer, and arthritis, you definitely want to help support a healthy inflammatory response.
 Quercetin even helps control allergies.
 You can find this important ingredient in dark fruits like cranberries, apples, blueberries, blackberries, and raspberries, too.
 Yum!

 Basically, unsweetened cranberries add good stuff and eliminate bad stuff in your dog’s body.